openvinotoolkit/openvino/samples/python/speech_sample/README.md

 [ INFO ]
 [ INFO ] Total sample time: 39722.60ms
 [ INFO ] File result.npz was created!
-[ INFO ] This sample is an API example, for any performance measurements please use the dedicated benchmark_app tool
+[ INFO ] This sample is an API example.
+For any performance measurements, use the dedicated `benchmark_app` tool.
 ```

-## See Also
+## Additional Resources

 - [Integrate the OpenVINO™ Runtime with Your Application](../../../docs/OV_Runtime_UG/integrate_with_your_application.md)
 - [Using OpenVINO™ Toolkit Samples](../../../docs/OV_Runtime_UG/Samples_Overview.md)